Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 In the previous implementation, this was done automatically when the last exchange was performed.
 However, this is confusing in some cases:
 - Maybe the last exchange worked but the reply didn't reach one of the peers.
 In this case, the peer cannot retry the exchange since the invite is now completed.
-- In a shared recovery (shamir) invitation, the invitation must not complete after a successful attempt since there might be more exchanges to complete with other recipients.
+- In a shared recovery (Shamir) invitation, the invitation must not complete after a successful attempt since there might be more exchanges to complete with other recipients.

 A better approach is then to explicitly complete the invitation with a dedicated command.
 The allowed authors for this command depends on the invitation type:
 - User invitation: any administrator or the freshly registered user are allowed